+Not far above our village, on the hillside, there is a small castle called Wolfsthurn.
+It was probably built in the early 13th century by the Lords of Andriano.
 The castle consists of a low keep with a pyramid roof, a residential and housekeeping wing, a circular wall and a gate wall with swallowtail merlons.

-If you approach this castle on the short, pretty forest trail (the castle is private property and cannot be visited), you will discover old masonry in the bushes a short way above.
-These are likely to be the only remnants of a 12th century castle of which virtually nothing is known, unless, as some suspect, it is the documented Castel d’Andriano which was already destroyed around 1275.
+When you walk up the short pretty forest trail towards the castle (the castle is private property and cannot be visited), you will encounter some old masonry in the bushes not far above the castle.
+These are the only remains of a small castle that was probably built in the 12th century, of which we otherwise know virtually nothing, unless, as some people suspect, these are the remains of the documented Burg Andrian/Castel d’Andriano, which was already destroyed around 1275.